Irrational number: Ancient Greece

 The next step was taken by Eudoxus of Cnidus, who formalized a new theory of proportion that took into account commensurable as well as incommensurable quantities.
 Central to his idea was the distinction between magnitude and number.
 A magnitude "...was not a number but stood for entities such as line segments, angles, areas, volumes, and time which could vary, as we would say, continuously.
 Magnitudes were opposed to numbers, which jumped from one value to another, as from 4 to 5".
 Numbers are composed of some smallest, indivisible unit, whereas magnitudes are infinitely reducible.
 Because no quantitative values were assigned to magnitudes, Eudoxus was then able to account for both commensurable and incommensurable ratios by defining a ratio in terms of its magnitude, and proportion as an equality between two ratios.
 By taking quantitative values (numbers) out of the equation, he avoided the trap of having to express an irrational number as a number.
 "Eudoxus' theory enabled the Greek mathematicians to make tremendous progress in geometry by supplying the necessary logical foundation for incommensurable ratios".
 This incommensurability is dealt with in Euclid's Elements, Book X, Proposition 9.
 It was not until Eudoxus developed a theory of proportion that took into account irrational as well as rational ratios that a strong mathematical foundation of irrational numbers was created.

 As a result of the distinction between number and magnitude, geometry became the only method that could take into account incommensurable ratios.
-Because previous numerical foundations were still incompatible with the concept of incommensurability, Greek focus shifted away from those numerical conceptions such as algebra and focused almost exclusively on geometry.
-In fact, in many cases algebraic conceptions were reformulated into geometric terms.
+Because previous numerical foundations were still incompatible with the concept of incommensurability, Greek focus shifted away from numerical conceptions such as algebra and focused almost exclusively on geometry.
+In fact, in many cases, algebraic conceptions were reformulated into geometric terms.
 This may account for why we still conceive of x2 and x3 as x squared and x cubed instead of x to the second power and x to the third power.
-Also crucial to Zeno’s work with incommensurable magnitudes was the fundamental focus on deductive reasoning that resulted from the foundational shattering of earlier Greek mathematics.
+Also crucial to Zeno's work with incommensurable magnitudes was the fundamental focus on deductive reasoning that resulted from the foundational shattering of earlier Greek mathematics.
 The realization that some basic conception within the existing theory was at odds with reality necessitated a complete and thorough investigation of the axioms and assumptions that underlie that theory.
 Out of this necessity, Eudoxus developed his method of exhaustion, a kind of reductio ad absurdum that "...established the deductive organization on the basis of explicit axioms..." as well as "...reinforced the earlier decision to rely on deductive reasoning for proof".
 This method of exhaustion is the first step in the creation of calculus.